-PHOENIX — High pressure is building in, and it's cranking up the heat across the Valley!
+PHOENIX — High pressure is building in and cranking up the heat across the Valley!

-To help reduce pollution, consider carpooling, using public transit, or working from home.
-And if possible, wait until after dark to refuel gas-powered vehicles and avoid long drive-thru lines.
+Everyone can help prevent the pollution problem from getting worse by carpooling, taking public transportation or working from home.
+Also, wait until after dark to fill up your gas-powered vehicles and avoid idling in long drive-thru lines.

 2025 Sky Harbor Official Rainfall to date: 1.02" (-1.80" from average)